dbrabon/file_adoption/README.md

 the file scanner during cron to register any discovered orphans automatically.
 Scanning progress is stored between cron runs so that only a portion of the public files directory is processed on each execution.
 After the entire directory has been scanned the offset resets and the cycle begins again.
+Cron also processes any pending preview tasks and will resume interrupted scans automatically.
+Directory inventories used by the preview are cached for 24 hours.

 ## Manual Scanning

 To run a scan on demand:

 1. Visit the File Adoption configuration page at `/admin/reports/file-adoption`.
-2. Click **Scan Now** to see a list of files that would be adopted.
+2. Click **Quick Scan** (or **Batch Scan**) to begin building a preview.
-3. Review the results and click **Adopt** to create the file entities.
+3. The preview loads asynchronously in three phases: directories, example files and file counts.
+Once the scan is finished, click **Adopt** to register the orphaned files.

 ## Items per Run